MarioCatuogno/Clean-macOS/README.md

 ## Useful links

-* [__APPLIST__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPLIST.md): a collection of various apps I've personally tested or used in the past on macOS.
+* [__APPLIST__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/APPLIST.md): a collection of various apps I've personally tested or used.
+These apps are included in my Brewfile, which allows you to quickly and easily install them on your own machine using Homebrew.
 * [__CHANGELOG__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/CHANGELOG.md): the full changelog history.

 ## Credits